 We Keep You Safe

 The City of Safford works hard at providing natural gas to you, our customers.
 We hold mock emergency drills with the Safford Fire and Police departments to be sure that we are prepared for natural gas emergencies.
-We inform excavators and all residents of Safford to call blue stake and wait for the marks on the ground before digging.
-A reminder for gas safety and blue stake is printed regularly.
+We inform excavators and all residents of Safford to call Arizona 811 to request a locate and wait for the marks on the ground before digging.
+A reminder for gas safety and 811 is printed regularly.

 Gas Pipe Locations

 Our large gas mains have markers intermittently placed above ground to give their approximate location.
 Our smaller lines and service lines do not.
 We have maps and locating equipment to mark lines as accurately as possible.
 If you are digging near a marked line, you must “soft dig” with a shovel and locate the line before using an excavator.
 Failure to use the blue stake service is the number one cause of damaged gas lines in America.
 Please help us reduce that risk.

 - 74 miles of gas main